VantorreWannes/PythonWrangler/README.md

 ### `Test`
 The test decorator applies both its settings to the wrapped object.
 (Class, method, function) Those settings are:
   - crash_on_false; Which decides if an AffirmError from the affirm functions should be raised again or neglected.
   - verbose; Which decides if it should print out the result of the wrapped object or not.
-(OK or ER + obj path) Test objects can have Explicit or unexplicit settings.
+(OK or ER + obj path)

+The test objects can have explicit or unexplicit settings. <br>
+Settings are explicit if they are manually set in the test decorator call.
+Settings are unexplicit if they are left out, or no brackets are provided all together.
+Decorator setting priority works like this:
+  - If a setting is explicit all settings of the same type underneath are set to that value.
+  - The topmost call gets priority to set explicit settings first.
+  - if settings are inexplicit they are set to their default value unless overwritten by higher level settings.
+(Default value is True for both settings)